7+ Thru-Hikes Around the World: Alternatives to the Camino de Santiago

 Luggage Transfer

 Most companies that offer tours will offer luggage transport.
-However, if you want to hike independently and go pack free, or simply day pack weight, then you can hire the services of a company like Cami de Ronda or Costa Brava Walks who will move your luggage from hotel to hotel.
+However, if you want to hike independently and go pack free or simply pack weight in a day, then you can hire the services of a company like Cami de Ronda or Costa Brava Walks, which will move your luggage from hotel to hotel.

 Learn How You Can Hike the Costa Brava Coastal Path